LorenzoMainetti/tinyML-for-wood-borers/README.md

 # Acoustic Identification of Wood-Boring Insects with TinyML
+This repository contains the code developed for my Master's Thesis at Politecnico di Milano under the supervision of Prof. Manuel Roveri
+The work is a joint collaboration with a team of professors and researchers from Northern Arizona University guided by Prof. Paul G. Flikkema.

+The goal of the thesis is to enable the execution of detection (or binary classification) and multi-class classification of insect sounds in trees on highly constrained embedded devices.
+In a real application, a piezoelectric sensor will collect signals in real-time from the tree according to a certain duty cycle.
+After preamplification and analog-to-digital conversion, the digital audio signal will be fed to the embedded device as a stream of discrete data.
+The embedded device will chunk the stream in frames, it will process the frames one by one and output a prediction.

+## Abstract
 As the climate warms, wood-boring insects proliferate and expand into new habitats, threatening forest ecosystems worldwide.
 This thesis tackles the challenge of infestation prevention through an innovative and efficient method of on-device acoustic monitoring using the principles of TinyML.
 Two key solutions are proposed to work around the constraints of memory, computation, and power consumption on embedded devices.
 - The primary solution introduces **MAINet** (Multi-task Audio Insect Net) a multi-task convolutional neural network utilizing 1D convolutions and quantization mechanisms to process raw audio data, identify and categorize insect species.